paul-grassi/800-63-3/sp800-63a/sec4_ial.md

 12. Exact matches of personal information may be difficult to achieve due to multiple factors.
 The CSP MAY employ appropriate matching algorithms to account for differences in personal information and other relevant proofing data across multiple pieces of evidence, authoritative records, and third party records.
 Matching algorithms/rules used SHALL be publicly or community of interest available.
 For example, included as part of the written policy or practice statement referenced above.
 13. The entire proofing transaction, including transactions that involve a third party, SHALL occur over mutually authenticated protected sessions.
 Equivalently, the transaction SHALL consist of time-stamped or sequenced messages which are signed by their source and be encrypted for their recipient.  ***Jim: Why?
 Uncomfortable with the last sentence***
 13. Agencies MAY obtain additional confidence in remote identity proofing using risk mitigation measures such as geolocation, device characteristics, and behavioral characteristics, so long as additional mitigation approaches do not substitute for requirements contained herein.
 The CSP SHALL NOT apply additional risk-based approaches without explicit user consent. **Naomi - Cool?
 If user bails, they will fail proofing**
 15. Knowledge based verification (KBV) (sometimes referred to as knowledge based authentication (KBA)) is typically used to verify a claimed identity by testing the personal knowledge of the applicant against information obtained from public databases.
 KBP MAV be used to resolve to a unique, claimed identity.
-KBV MAY be used to verify the identity of a applicant provided the requirements in Section [Knowledge Based Requirements](./sec5_proofing.md/#kbv) are met.
+KBV MAY be used to verify the identity of an applicant provided the requirements in Section [Knowledge Based Requirements](./sec5_proofing.md/#kbv) are met.

 ## <a name="in-person"></a>4.3.
 In-person Proofing Requirements